I've created a tier ranking for each ArgoCD setting.

 argocd-application-controller

-The CNOE blog concludes that this algorithm has the best performance, but previous tuning experiments on ArgoCD conducted on Ameba showed that this algorithm did not produce the expected results.
+The CNOE blog concludes that this algorithm offers the best performance.
+However, in past tuning experiments with ArgoCD conducted on Ameba, this algorithm did not yield the expected results.

-If you are interested in more details and results in other cases, please refer to the related blog.
+If you're interested in more details or results from other cases, please refer to the related blog.

 SyncOption